Luigi De Canio

-Luigi De Canio (born 26 September 1957) is an Italian football manager and a former player who played as a full-back.
+Luigi "Gigi" De Canio (born 26 September 1957) is an Italian football manager and a former player who played as a full-back.

 Career

 Player

 De Canio, a full back, played mostly with Serie C1 and Serie C2 teams, his lone season in Serie B being 1979–80 with Matera, marking his debut in the division on 16 September 1979 against Genoa.
 He retired in 1989 with amateur team Pisticci, of which he successively became head coach.

 Coach

 De Canio started his coaching career in 1988 with Promozione team Pisticci, immediately winning the league, being thus promoted to Serie D. He served as Pisticci boss for four more seasons before joining Serie C2 team Savoia during the 1993–94 season, and winning the promotion playoffs the following season.
 In 1995–96 he coached Siena of Serie C1, leading the Robur to an eighth place.
 In 1996–97 he signed for Serie C1 minnows Carpi, a team which featured a young Marco Materazzi among their players, and led the Emilia-Romagna side to a surprising fourth place which allowed them to play the promotion playoffs.
 In 1997–98 he moved to Serie B club Lucchese, hardly saving them from relegation with a final 16th place.
 Initially with no club for the following season, De Canio was then signed by Pescara, where he narrowly missed a surprising promotion to the top flight.

 De Canio took charge of a Pescara side that had slumped to 13th place in 1997–98 and lost two of its opening three matches in 1998–99.
 He guided i biancoazzuri to 63 points, finishing fifth, just one point from fourth, and only missed out on promotion due to the incredible, much-discussed victory of Reggina at Torino on the last day of the season (13 June 1999), which was called a few minutes early due to a pitch invasion.
 Following his departure from Pescara, it finished 13th again the next season.